-- the remarketing agents, in consultation with the administrator, cannot establish one or more of the terms required to be set on the Remarketing Terms Determination Date, - the remarketing agents are unable to establish the related Spread or fixed rate on the Spread Determination Date, - the remarketing agents are unable to remarket some or all of the tendered notes at the Spread or fixed rate established on the Spread Determination Date, or committed purchasers default on their purchase obligations, and the remarketing agents, in their sole discretion, elect not to purchase those notes themselves, - the remarketing agents, in consultation with the administrator, are unable to obtain one or more swap agreements meeting the required criteria, if applicable, - certain conditions specified in the remarketing agreement are not satisfied, or - any applicable Rating Agency Condition has not been satisfied.
+- the remarketing agents, in consultation with the administrator, cannot establish one or more of the terms required to be set on the Remarketing Terms Determination Date. - the remarketing agents are unable to establish the related Spread or fixed rate on the Spread Determination Date, - the remarketing agents are unable to remarket some or all of the tendered notes at the Spread or fixed rate established on the Spread Determination

+Date, or committed purchasers default on their purchase obligations, and the remarketing agents, in their sole discretion, elect not to purchase those notes themselves,
-"Failed Remarketing Rate" means, for any reset period when any class of reset rate notes is then denominated in U.S. Dollars, three-month LIBOR plus 0.75%; and when any class of reset rate notes is in foreign exchange mode during a reset period, as will be determined on the related Spread Determination Date pursuant to the terms of the related currency swap agreement (and for the initial reset period, the Failed Remarketing Rate due to the class A-5 noteholders will be three-month EURIBOR plus 0.25%, and the Failed Remarketing Rate due to the class A-6 noteholders will be three-month EURIBOR plus 0.40%).

-"Fitch" means Fitch Inc., also known as Fitch Ratings, or any successor rating agency.

-"Hold Notice" means a written statement (or an oral statement confirmed in writing, which may be by e-mail) from a holder of reset rate notes denominated in U.S. Dollars during the then-current and immediately following reset periods, delivered to a remarketing agent that such holder desires to hold its reset rate notes for the upcoming reset period and affirmatively agrees to receive a rate of interest of not less than the applicable All-Hold Rate during that reset period.

-"Investment Premium Purchase Account Deposit Amount" means, with respect to each distribution date when funds are deposited into an accumulation account, an amount generally equal to 1.0% of the amount deposited into that accumulation account.

-"Investment Reserve Account Required Amount" means, with respect to each distribution date, immediately following the date when the ratings of any eligible investment in an accumulation account have been downgraded by one or more rating agencies, an amount (to the extent funds are available), to be set by each applicable rating agency in satisfaction of the Rating Agency Condition (such amount not to exceed the amount of the unrealized loss on the related eligible investments).

-"Moody's" means Moody's Investors Service, Inc., or any successor rating agency.

-"Notice Date" means, for each class of reset rate notes, 12:00 p.m. (noon), New York City time, on the sixth business day prior to the reset date for that class.
+- the remarketing agents, in consultation with the administrator, are unable to obtain one or more swap agreements meeting the required criteria, if applicable, - certain conditions specified in the remarketing agreement are not satisfied, or - any applicable Rating Agency Condition has not been satisfied. - "Failed Remarketing Rate" means, for any reset period when any class of reset rate notes is then denominated in U.S. Dollars, three-month LIBOR plus 0.75%; and when any class of reset rate notes is in foreign exchange mode during a reset period, as will be determined on the related Spread Determination Date pursuant to the terms of the related currency swap agreement (and for the initial reset period, the Failed Remarketing Rate due to both the class A-5 and class A-6 noteholders will be three-month EURIBOR plus 0.40%. - "Fitch" means Fitch Inc., also known as Fitch Ratings, or any successor rating agency. - "Hold Notice" means a written statement (or an oral statement confirmed in writing, which may be by e-mail) from a holder of reset rate notes denominated in U.S. Dollars during the then-current and immediately following reset periods, delivered to a remarketing agent that such holder desires to hold its reset rate notes for the upcoming reset period and affirmatively agrees to receive a rate of interest of not less than the applicable All-Hold Rate during that reset period. - "Investment Premium Purchase Account Deposit Amount" means, with respect to each distribution date when funds are deposited into an accumulation account, an amount generally equal to 1.0% of the amount deposited into that accumulation account. - "Investment Reserve Account Required Amount" means, with respect to each distribution date, immediately following the date when the ratings of any eligible investment in an accumulation account have been downgraded by one or more rating agencies, an amount (to the extent funds are available), to be set by each applicable rating agency in satisfaction of the Rating Agency Condition (such amount not to exceed the amount of the unrealized loss on the related eligible investments). - "Moody's" means Moody's Investors Service, Inc., or any successor rating agency. - "Notice Date" means, for each class of reset rate notes, 12:00 p.m. (noon), New York City time, on the sixth business day prior to the reset date for that class.